LostRuins/llamacpp-for-kobold/examples/nix_example.md

 ## KoboldCpp Nix - CUDA Support

 - In order to enable NVIDIA CUDA support, you will need to set `nixpkgs.config.allowUnfree`, `hardware.opengl.enable` (*`hardware.graphics.enable` if you're using 24.11 or the unstable channel*) and `nixpkgs.config.cudaSupport` to `true`, and set `nixpkgs.config.cudaArches` *(e.g., if you have an RTX 2080, you need to set `cudaArches` to `[ "sm_75" ]`)* to your GPU architecture.
 Find your architecture here: [Matching CUDA arch and CUDA gencode for various NVIDIA architectures](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)
-- Make sure to configure `nixpkgs` settings again/separately for home-manager if `home-manager.useGlobalPkgs` is set to `false`.
 - Metal is enabled by default on macOS, Vulkan support is enabled by default on both Linux and macOS, ROCm support isn't available yet.

 ## Example KoboldCpp Nix Configuration